 - Every day

 That’s it!
 From now on, your Mac will automatically change the desktop wallpaper as per the specified condition in step 6 above.
 It will use the images of the added folder in order.
-However, you can tick the Random order box to shuffle the pictures.
+However, if you ticked the Randomly box, it will shuffle the pictures.

 2. Use built-in Dynamic Desktop